CNAG-Biomedical-Informatics/pheno-ranker/docs/generic-json.md

  <figcaption>Image created by ChatGPT4o</figcaption>
 </figure>

 ???
-Question "What is a Moviepacket (MXF) file?"
+Question "What is a Moviepacket file?"
     A Moviepacket is an invented data exchange format :smile: designed for movies.
 In this tutorial it plays the same role that Phenotype Exchange Format ([PXF](pxf.md)) plays for pheno-clinical data: it is simply the input data model.
+Since it is generic JSON, its `Pheno-Ranker` configuration uses `format: JSON`.

 Imagine you have a catalog of 25 movies described in `JSON` format.
 Each movie is one record, and each record has several properties, such as `title`, `genre`, `year`, `country`, and `rating`.
 In `Pheno-Ranker` documentation, these selectable properties are often called `terms`.